-1. You must use Blackboard to submit an assignment or extra credit work to your instructor.
+1. You must use Canvas to submit an assignment or extra credit work to your instructor.

-When you log into your Blackboard course, you will see a button (Submit Assignments) on the left side of Blackboard.
-When you click on that button, you will see a list of the assignments to submit.
-Click on the assignment that you want to submit, include a short message in the "Comments" box, attach your assignment and then click on the submit button.
+When you log into your Canvas course, you will find that each assignment has a submission button/link.
+Find the assignment that you want to submit, attach your assignment and then submit.
 You will receive a confirmation message that your assignment was submitted.
-When you submit a required assignment, it will automatically be sent through SafeAssign to check for any plagiarism issues.
+When you submit a required assignment, it will automatically be sent through software to check for plagiarism issues.

 This would apply after you have reviewed your instructor's feedback and rewritten your assignment.

 Your instructor will not accept more than one submission for grading per calendar day.
-This requirement does not apply to discussion posts on Blackboard.
+This requirement does not apply to discussion posts.

 If a submitted item does not reach your instructor with the required identifying information, or in a format that is incorrect or improper, he/she will return the work ungraded with a request for resubmission.

-7. When you have course/assignment questions, or when you want to send a draft of an assignment, then you should use your student email to contact your professor.
+6. When you have course/assignment questions, or when you want to send a draft of an assignment, then you should use your student email to email your professor.

 Let me repeat that we expect all emails from you to be formal, courteous and polite.
 Please also remember that you are not on a first name basis with your instructor, who should always be addressed as "professor."

 Northern Virginia Community College and the Virginia Community College System (VCCS) ask you to use your official VCCS student e-mail account because of security and privacy concerns.
-You can access your official e-mail account at email.vccs.edu/.
+You can access your official e-mail account by logging into MyNova on the college website.
 There is also an online Student Email Guidelines.
 Student technical support information for NVCC is at the college's IT Help Desk.
 If you wish, you can set up your student email to forward your messages to another email account.
 Log into your student email and click on the "Settings" option.
 Then select "Forwarding and POP/IMAP," and there you can enter the email address that you want your student email to forward to.